vpavlenko/web-2024-template/README.md

 This React+TypeScript+Vite+MUI template allows you to run it locally in a Cursor IDE.
 Replace it with your logic and deploy to web - in minutes.

-## Before we do this freaking tooling
+## Before we do this freaking tooling: a simple html app

 1. Install [Cursor IDE](https://www.cursor.com/).
 If you had it installed before, Cmd+Shift+P "Attempt Update" to get the latest update
 2. Create a folder `test` and open it in Cursor: